mintbuffalo4983/mintbuffalo4983/README.md

 + the weather channel
 + Computers
 + PREVUE guide
-***
-Honestly, the only reason I created this account as early as I did is because of the **VERY** strict rate limits.
-***
-my favorite operating systems on order from most favorite to least favorite:
+And here's my favorite operating systems in order from most favorite to least favorite:
 + Debian linux
 + Ubuntu
 + Windows 10
 + Arch linux
 + Windows 11
+***
+Honestly, the only reason I created this account as early as I did is because of the **VERY** strict rate limits.
+***
 ---